How To Create A To-Do List In WordPress

 - Administrators: Manage Options

-Note: When working with the Master list type make sure that you only allow non-admin users to view and complete items, otherwise they will be able to edit the Master list itself.
+Note: When working with the Master list type non-admin users should only be allowed to view and complete items, otherwise they will be able to edit the Master list.

 View To-Do List

-Here you can enable the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+Here you can allow the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-This setting allows the chosen capability to mark items as completed or uncompleted.
+Here you can allow the chosen capability to mark to-do items as completed or uncompleted.

 Add To-Do Item Capability